-Choosing the right LSAT prep course can seem quite overwhelming so we’ll make it easier for you by reviewing two of the top providers.
+Choosing the right prep course can seem overwhelming.
 Our team compares Kaplan vs. Princeton Review LSAT to show you which is the best option.

 Our goal is to help you make an informed decision.
 We’ll dive into essential features and compare them.

 Summary: Compare Kaplan vs Princeton Review LSAT.
-If you want to learn more about other courses, check out our other best LSAT prep courses.
+If you want to learn more about other courses, check out our other LSAT prep reviews.

 Kaplan LSAT vs. Princeton Review LSAT